kadungkonnese/nishvanth-project/README.md

 This is my new file for now

-Offsprings can be differ from their parrental attributes
+Offsprings can be differ from their parrental attributes but not always